Legal Development Program

 you have completed the coursework component of the College of Law’s Practical Legal Training Program (or its equivalent) or would have completed it prior to commencing the program

 you have completed, are currently undertaking or have not started the work experience component of the College of Law’s Practical Legal Training Program (or its equivalent).
-Those participants who have completed the work experience component need to have done so within 12 months immediately preceding the date of application.
+Those participants who have completed the work experience component need to have done so within the timeframe stated in the recruitment advertisement, as varied from time to time.

 To be assessed for suitability for the program, you will need to address the selection criteria as outlined in the advertisement.
 Competitive selection will be applied.